SwaroopGaddam/multi-level-sales-dashboard/README.md

 # Multi-Level Sales Dashboard

 This project visualizes multi-level Ice cream sales in the country using Tableau, covering national, channel, and format-level views to uncover key trends and insights.

+## 📚 Context

+In our work, we present and share predicted results with clients primarily through PowerPoint presentations or Excel reports, as these formats are widely accepted and easily understood by our audience.
+For this project, I wanted to experiment with creating a similar storytelling experience using Tableau.
+The goal was to see if Tableau's interactive capabilities could make insights more engaging while still maintaining the clarity and structure that clients are familiar with.

 ## 🛠 Data Source
-- 5-year time series sales data which consists of **3 year actual sales + 2 year predicted sales data** (sample data).
+- 5-year time series sales data which consists of **3 years actual + 2 years predicted sales** (sample data).

 ## 📈 Dashboard Features
 - National-Level Sales Overview